csanadpoda/tutorials/README.md

 ### 4- MNDWRK webinar [HUN]

 A spiced-up version of SKLearn's "Faces recognition example using eigenfaces and SVMs" tutorial, used for a webinar for MNDWRK.
 Additional explanation of steps in Hungarian.

+### 5- LLM translation with monitoring [HUN]

+Using OpenAI's API to create a multi-language translation tool with placeholder support.
+Using Gradio for UI, Prometheus for monitoring and Grafana for visualization of said monitoring.
+All packaged into Docker with optional GPU support for translation evaluation metrics.